| Package name | Weekly Downloads | Version | License | Updated |

 affect resolvers of all root types (Query, Mutation and Subscription), without the need to override it using generics each time.

-If you wish to use an external type and import it from another file, you can use add
+If you wish to use an external type and import it from another file, you can use add plugin

-statement, or you can use both module#type
+and add the required import statement, or you can use both module#type or module#namespace#type syntax.

 Usage Examples